 - Encrypted data

-Make sure the data you give out is encrypted.
+Make sure that any information you provide has been encrypted.
 How to check it?
 Look at the site URL and whether it begins with “HTTPS:” instead of “HTTP:” and a padlock icon.
-If the padlock is closed, the data is encrypted.
+When the padlock is closed, the data is encrypted.

-Know where the padlock icon is located in your favourite browser since some attackers use false padlock icons to trick users.
+You should know where the padlock icon is in your favorite browser since some attackers use false padlock icons to trick users.

-So, it is very important to check this point to be sure that your data will be protected.
-Anyway, if you need to check any text whether it’s correct, then use a free online grammar and punctuation checker to find even the smallest mistakes.
+As a result, you must double-check this step to ensure your data is secure.
+Anyway, if you need to check whether any text it’s correct, then use a free online grammar and punctuation checker to find even the most minor mistakes.

 - Use your credit card